 A formal process used for complaints that are serious or have complicating factors, such as when the complainant has no authority to receive medical information about the patient.
 These complaints often involve more than one physician and require additional information from others involved, including medical records.

 An investigation is also mandatory for complaints involving a serious allegation of unprofessional conduct, including sexual abuse or sexual misconduct.

 Resolve with Consent (after investigation)

 A collaborative process used when an investigation identifies a problem with the physician’s practice.
 In this situation, we work with the physician and complainant to allow for effective and timely resolution.
-For these complaints, both the complainant and the physician must agree on how it can be resolved, which may include a peer review, assessment and/or educational activities.
+For these complaints, both the complainant and the physician agree on how it can be resolved, which may include a peer review, assessment and/or educational activities.
 This quality improvement approach results in better care for future patients.

 Dismissal (after investigation)

 Occurs when an investigation finds no evidence of unprofessional conduct.
 When a complaint is dismissed, the complainant can request a review of that decision.

 Sometimes a complaint lacks sufficient information to identify unprofessional conduct, or it’s frivolous or vexatious in nature.
 In these cases, the Health Professions Act allows our Complaints Director to dismiss it with no further action.
 When this happens, the complainant can request a review of the dismissal decision.

 Disciplinary hearings occur when informal methods of resolution are unsuccessful, or when a complaint investigation reveals a serious breach of a practice standard or ethical conduct by a physician, such as sexual abuse or sexual misconduct.
 Learn more about hearings.